MeysamKarimi/MDEMGTT/README.md

 ### Prerequisites

 For running the program, you need to install/have following prerequisites:
-	1- .Net Framework 4.5.2 or higher
+	* .Net Framework 4.5.2 or higher
-	2- Microsoft Visual Studio or any preferred IDE for .net projects.
+	* Microsoft Visual Studio or any preferred IDE for .net projects.
-	3- ```.Net Modelling Framework (NMF)``` Package.
+	* ```.Net Modelling Framework (NMF)``` Package.
 Find more about NMF package [here](https://github.com/NMFCode/NMF).
-	4- A meta-model that has been created in ```Ecore``` for testing purpose.
+	* A meta-model that has been created in ```Ecore``` for testing purpose.
 The generated models conform the given meta-model.

 ### Installing

 To install the project, you need to do following steps:
-	1- Download the source code from github repository [here](https://github.com/MeysamKarimi/MDEMGTT).
+	* Download the source code from github repository [here](https://github.com/MeysamKarimi/MDEMGTT).
-	2- Open it in your preferred IDE.
+	* Open it in your preferred IDE.
 I will explain rest of steps in Visual Studio 2019.
-	3- Install .NMF Modelling Framework via Solution NuGet Package Manager or via NuGet Package Manager Console by following command.
-You can take a look at NMF configuration []here] (https://www.nuget.org/packages/NMF-Basics/).
+	* Install .NMF Modelling Framework via Solution NuGet Package Manager or via NuGet Package Manager Console by following command.
+You can take a look at NMF configuration [here] (https://www.nuget.org/packages/NMF-Basics/).
 It can be easily installed via NuGet.
 	```
 	PM> Install-Package NMF-Basics -Version 2.0.157
 	```
-	4- Convert your input Ecore meta-model to NMF meta-model.
+	* Convert your input Ecore meta-model to NMF meta-model.
 For doing this:
 		4-1- Copy ```Ecore``` meta-model to root of the MDEMGTT folder in the solution.
 		4-2- Run the following command in NuGet Package Manager Console:
 				```